-Diligent, determined, and driven to success.
-Tamia Ross, Marcellus Abbott, and Troy Hancock Jr. (unmasked photos below), three of Piedmont Community College’s (PCC) newest graduates embody these words and went above and beyond over the last two years.
-They not only graduated from Bartlett Yancey Senior High School (BYSHS) in early June, but also achieved their Associate in Science degrees from PCC.
+Diligent, determined, and driven to succeed.
+Tamia Ross, Marcellus Abbott, and Troy Hancock Jr. (unmasked photos below), three of Piedmont Community College’s (PCC) newest graduates, embody these words and went above and beyond over the last two years.
+They not only graduated from Bartlett Yancey Senior High School (BYSHS) in early June but also achieved their Associate in Science degrees from PCC.

 PCC’s Career and College Promise (CCP) Program is developed for students to complete 30 credit hours of college by the time they graduate high school.
-If that student chooses the CCP College Transfer Pathway, they would have around one year of college complete and save $2,280 in tuition and fees from PCC.
+If that student chooses the CCP College Transfer Pathway, they would complete, on average, one year of college and save $2,280 in tuition and fees from PCC.
 If they choose to go to a University instead, earning one year of college credit could save $8,000-15,000 or more.

 But Ross, Abbott, and Hancock thought even further ahead, completing 61, 61, and 81 college credit hours, respectively, gaining an enormous head start in their education and careers.

-Fast forward five years, she succeeded in keeping her promise and added more by also completing her first two years of college while still a high school student.
-Ross is heading to Chapel Hill in the fall majoring in Exercise Science with hopes to be a personal trainer while finding ways to benefit her community.
+Fast forward five years, she succeeded in keeping her promise and added more by completing her first two years of college while still a high school student.
+Ross is heading to Chapel Hill in the fall, majoring in Exercise Science, hoping to be a personal trainer while finding ways to benefit her community.

-Ross has a lot to be excited for in this next step, but she’s most looking forward to living somewhere new.
-“It’s going to be interesting to be in a new area, in a bigger atmosphere, seeing new faces every day, and every semester.
+Ross has much to be excited about in this next step, but she’s most looking forward to living somewhere new.
+“It’s going to be interesting to be in a new area, in a bigger atmosphere, seeing new faces every day and every semester.
 The one thing I’m not looking forward to?”
-Ross said laughing.
+Ross said, laughing.
 “Sharing my room.”

 Completing high school and PCC simultaneously was a challenge for Ross, especially factoring in a pandemic, but after some time, she figured out her schedule and how she would succeed.
 First, she became used to taking classes online.
-Then she developed a schedule to start school in the morning, work at her part time job at Walmart in Mebane, NC, then finish any remaining work afterwards.
+Then she developed a schedule to start school in the morning, work at her part-time job at Walmart in Mebane, NC, then finish any remaining work afterward.
 And it helped that, at home, she received immense support.

 Even through the tough nights, Ross’s advice to other high schoolers considering CCP is to “just do it.”
 She continued, “Stay on top of your work, study, and relax in the moment.
 You’ll learn to apply yourself, and if you have doubts, remember the money you’ll save.”